Cravath, Swaine & Moore LLP Logo

 Securities Litigation

-• Won the dismissal of a shareholder derivative suit filed in New York state court against current and former directors and officers of Novartis and several Novartis subsidiaries alleging defendants breached their fiduciary duties to Novartis by failing to conduct adequate oversight of the company’s operations.
+• Won the dismissal of a shareholder derivative suit filed in New York state court against current and former directors and officers of Novartis AG and several Novartis subsidiaries alleging defendants breached their fiduciary duties to Novartis by failing to conduct adequate oversight of the company’s operations.
+She continues to represent Novartis on appeal.

 • Represented Akorn and its executive officers in a consolidated securities class action lawsuit and a consolidated derivative action in Illinois federal court seeking damages for alleged misrepresentations related to the company’s acquisitions of Hi-Tech Pharmacal and VersaPharm.
 She also represented Akorn in related shareholder derivative actions and an SEC investigation.

 • Represented First Solar in a securities class action and related opt‑out in Arizona federal court alleging that First Solar and several of its officers and executives concealed manufacturing issues with its solar modules.
-The class action settled on favorable terms on the eve of trial in January 2020.
+The class action settled on favorable terms on the eve of trial.

 • Represented Juno Therapeutics and certain of its executives in a securities class action suit in Washington federal court alleging that defendants failed to disclose side effects associated with an immunotherapy drug, resulting in a stock price drop when the clinical trial was halted.

-• Represented Westpac Banking Corporation and its current chief executive officer in a putative class action securities litigation filed in Oregon federal court alleging that Westpac failed timely to disclose that it had failed to report over 19.5 million international funds transfer instructions to the Australian Transaction Reports and Analysis Centre (“AUSTRAC”), contrary to Australian law.
+• Represented Westpac Banking Corporation and its current CEO in putative class action securities litigation filed in Oregon federal court alleging that Westpac failed to timely disclose that it had failed to report over 19.5 million international funds transfer instructions to the Australian Transaction Reports and Analysis Centre (AUSTRAC), contrary to Australian law.

 Antitrust Litigation

-• Representing Morgan Stanley in individual and class action lawsuits in New York federal court alleging collusion among banks to restrain competition by preventing the development of anonymous exchange trading of various complex financial products, including credit default swaps, interest rate swaps and stock loans.
+• Representing Morgan Stanley in a series of individual and class action lawsuits in New York federal court alleging collusion among banks to restrain competition by preventing the development of anonymous exchange trading of various complex financial products, including credit default swaps, interest rate swaps and stock loans.
+Ms. Rosenberg argued and won a Second Circuit decision affirming the complete dismissal of one of these actions concerning stock loans.

 • Represented Mylan Laboratories in consolidated antitrust litigation filed in Pennsylvania federal court regarding alleged reverse-payment settlement agreements concerning the narcolepsy drug modafinil.